rust-lang/book/src/ch03-03-variable-bindings-in-detail.md

 first example of the compiler helping us find an error in our program.
 Different programming languages have different ways of approaching this problem.
 Some languages will always initialize values with some sort of default.
-Other languages leave the value uninitialized, and make no promises about what happens if you try to use something before initialization.
+Other languages leave the value uninitialized and make no promises about what happens if you try to use something before initialization.
 Rust responds with an error to prod the programmer to declare the value they want.
 We must initialize any variable before we can use it.